 Interactive High-Performance Computing Servers

 Compute is a collection of large high-performance, shared memory compute servers for interactive use.
 These multi-socket machines host up to 88 Intel Xeon (Cascade Lake) CPU cores and 1.5TB of RAM.
-They provide access to various licensed software packages (MATLAB, SAS, STATA) and many open-source packages (R, RStudio, Sage Math, Apache Spark).
+They provide access to various licensed software packages (MATLAB, STATA) and many open-source packages (R, RStudio, Sage Math, Apache Spark).
 All servers share the same user home directories which provides a total capacity of 0.5PB.
 EDR InfiniBand (100GB/s) is used to interconnect all machines.

 These servers are the primary HPC resources for handling interactive calculations, applications that do not parallelize well and long-running calculations, that cannot be interrupted and restarted.
 So mostly projects with requirements, so that they are not permitted or not possible to run on the Owl's Nest HPC cluster.